-Originally from Halifax, Nova Scotia, I'm a graduate of the Nova Scotia College of Art and Design.
+Originally from Halifax, Nova Scotia, now based in Victoria, BC, I'm a graduate of the Nova Scotia College of Art and Design.
 I began creating art early on as a young child and come from a family of artisans, woodcarvers and ship builders.

 For me, painting is the experience of seeing translated to the canvas by way of the heart.
 As a figurative artist, the process is about the subversion of realistic elements in order to achieve an 'otherness'.
 Often in my work, a feeling of impending darkness or the elimination of any human presence provides the viewer with the sense of experiencing the place long after others have left.

 I'm mostly influenced by North American post - impressionism.
 However, the single most influential artist for me is the painter Rockwell Kent.
 His dark, carved out landscapes, loosely and expertly illustrated, continue to resonate with me years after seeing an exhibition of his works in the mid-80's.